6S vs 4S for FPV Mini Quad & Racing Drone

 Power is voltage multiplied by current: P = V x I

-To achieve the same amount of power, increase voltage will reduce current.
 For example, to produce 1000W, it takes nearly 60A on 4S (at 16.8V) while it’s only under 40A on 6S (at 25.2V).

-Lower amp draw translates into:
+Lower amp draw results in:

-• Less stress placed on your battery
+• Less stress on the battery

-• Less “voltage sag” for the duration of the flight
+• Reduced “voltage sag” throughout the flight

-6S is Better For Your Battery?
+Is 6S Better for Your Battery?

 Max Discharge Current = C Rating x Battery Capacity